dynawo/dyn-grid-compliance-verification/docs/manual_dev/source/development/addmodel.rst

 * ``'RotorSpeedPu'``
     Angular frequency in per unit.
-It is required when OmegaRef model is *DYNModelOmegaRef* and/or for Synchronous Machine Electrical Performance.
+It is required when OmegaRef model is *DYNModelOmegaRef* and/or for Electrical Performance Verification.

 * ``'NetworkFrequencyPu'``
     Reference frequency in per unit.
-It is required when OmegaRef model is *DYNModelOmegaRef* and/or for Synchronous Machine Electrical Performance and Model Validation.
+It is required when OmegaRef model is *DYNModelOmegaRef* and/or for Electrical Performance Verification and Model Validation.

 * ``'NetworkFrequencyValue'``
     Reference frequency value.
 It is required when OmegaRef model is a *SetPoint* or an *InfiniteBus*.

 * ``'InternalAngle'``
     Internal angle in rad.
-It is required for Synchronous Machine Electrical Performance.
+It is required for Electrical Performance Verification.

 * ``'AVRSetpointPu'``
     Control voltage in per unit.
 It is required.